REMEDY : BNSSG referral pathways & Joint Formulary

 Antibiotic use in diverticulitis

-Antibiotics should not be used in patients with mild, uncomplicated diverticulitis which studies show do not have any benefit and may cause increase risk of side effects and antibiotic resistance.
+Antibiotics are often not required in patients with mild, uncomplicated diverticulitis which studies show do not have any benefit and may cause increase risk of side effects and antibiotic resistance.
+Consider deferred prescription or holding off antibiotics.

 Antibiotics (broad spectrum) should be considered if the person is systemically unwell or has significant co-morbidity but does not meet the criteria for admission to hospital.
 Patients prescribed antibiotics in the community should be given safety-netting advice and a review arranged within 48 hours or sooner if symptoms worsen.